1.67 Acres - Power on Street, R-2 Buildable in Rio Rico, Santa Cruz County, AZ

 About This Property

-This is a 1.67-acre lot at 1629 Tonina Ct in Rio Rico, Arizona, in Santa Cruz County.
-The land is on a gentle downhill slope at 3,456 ft elevation, in the Rio Rico Ranchettes subdivision.
+1.67 acres in Rio Rico with power on the street and water lines near the lot.
+This lot sits at 1629 Tonina Ct in Santa Cruz County, on a gentle downhill slope at 3,456 feet in the Rio Rico Ranchettes subdivision.
 Tucson is about 60 minutes north on I-19.
-The Mexican border at Nogales is 15 minutes south.
+The Nogales border crossing is 15 minutes south.
+No wetlands.
+No HOA.

 Quick Specs